OSGeo/gdal/doc/source/programs/gdal_vector_clip.rst

 .. option:: --geometry <WKT_or_GeoJSON>

     Geometry as a WKT or GeoJSON string to which to clip the dataset.
+    If the input geometry is GeoJSON, its CRS is assumed to be WGS84, unless there is a CRS defined in the GeoJSON geometry or :option:`--geometry-crs` is specified.
-    It is assumed to be in the CRS of the input dataset, unless :option:`--geometry-crs` is specified.
+    If the input geometry is WKT, its CRS is assumed to be the one of the input dataset, unless :option:`--geometry-crs` is specified.
     The X and Y axis are the "GIS friendly ones", that is X is longitude or easting, and Y is latitude or northing.
     Mutually exclusive with :option:`--bbox` and :option:`--like`.